 - Don't chill the cookie dough - while some cookie dough recipes need to be chilled, this one doesn't.
 When you chill cookie dough, the fat becomes more of a solid.
 When you bake chilled cookie dough, it takes longer to melt the fat.
 The longer it takes the fat to melt, the less the cookies spread.
-With this recipe, you want the cookies to spread because these are soft baked pumpkin chocolate chip cookies.
+And you want these cookies to spread.

 - Use the paddle attachment - if you are using a standing mixer that accommodates different attachments, use the paddle attachment for mixing both the wet ingredients and the wet and dry ingredients together.
 This method reduces the amount of air that gets into the cookie batter.